Ajaitly7/Aarushi-Portfolio/final-project-part-three.md

 **Sharpening the equity focus**

 Part II's wireframes presented bike-share equity as a general access issue.
-The final story narrows this to a more specific, actionable question: *Is POGOH a city-wide transportation system, or effectively a university amenity?* This reframing came directly from the data—when I calculated that 64.1% of trips originate in Oakland, it became impossible to ignore.
+The final story narrows this to a more specific, actionable question: *Is POGOH a city-wide transportation system, or effectively a university amenity?* This reframing came directly from the data when I calculated that 64.1% of trips originate in Oakland, it became impossible to ignore.
 User research participants responded strongly to this concrete statistic, so I moved it to the very top of the story and made it the organizing principle for the entire narrative.

 **Leading with impact, not setup**